DataFire/DataFire/docs/Flows.md

 ### `Flow.fail(message)`
 Can be called inside of a step to exit early.
-No subsequent steps will be called, unless a `catch` is supplied.
+No subsequent steps will be called.

 ### `Flow.succeed(message)`
 Can be called inside of a step to exit early.
 No subsequent steps will be called.